-- a) Elicit relevant information and facts from the client; - b) Ability to identify and address any ethical issues; - c) Obtain and clarify instructions; - d) Identify relevant issues (both immediate and longer term which impact upon any visa or citizenship strategy being proposed); - e) Communicate clearly with the client; - f) Accurately assess facts and legal issues and options; - g) Indicate procedural steps and timelines for responses; - h) Develop an initial plan; and - i) Provide advice on the client's current circumstances and on any strategies identified.
+- a) Demonstrate clear oral expression; - b) Analyse quickly without references to notes or other materials; - c) Engage clearly and constructively with the assessors; - d) Show that their immigration knowledge is correct and can be brought to immediate use in a coherent and meaningful way; - e) Identify and address any ethical issues; - f) Identify relevant issues (both immediate and longer-term which impact upon any visa or citizenship strategy being proposed); - g) Accurately assess facts and legal issues and options; - h) Indicate procedural steps and timelines for responses; - i) Develop an initial plan; and - i) Provide advice that sets out the best option(s), steps and timelines and identify strategies.

-Date: Sunday, 31st July 2022
+Date: Sunday, 28 July 2024

-Venue: To be confirmed
+Venue: Online

-Candidates will be advised of their simulated interview time in mid-July.
+Candidates will be advised of their Peer interview time in mid-July.